 Working Groups - Topic-specific working groups led by facilitators to guide conversations, answer questions, and build teams for civic apps.

 When 9:30pm rolls around, we all head home and do it all over again next week.

 Everyone is welcome!

 Not a techie?
-That's great!
-We encourage non-technical folks to contribute and learn from our community's designers and developers.
-We've seen time and time again that the best projects come from teams with diverse backgrounds and skill sets.
+That's ok!
+We encourage non-technical folks to pair up and learn from our community's designers and developers.
+We've seen time and time again, the best civic projects come from teams with a diverse background.

-There's so much more to making great tech than coding.
+Remember, there's much more to making a great app than just coding.

 Hack nights anchor and grow volunteer civic hacking communities while avoiding 'hackathon fatigue'.
 To learn how to organize one in your city, see the Code for America blog.